 3. Find a place to eat

 I can’t give any recommendations on finding a place to stay.
 When I didn’t live down here, I just used Priceline for a blind bid and took my chances.
 Pretty much everything is close to either Pirate City or McKechnie.
+If you’re going to Pirate City, I recommend somewhere by interstate 75.
+If you’re going to McKechnie most of the time, I recommend staying closer to the beach, or in downtown Bradenton.

 I can give recommendations on where to eat.
 I tend to avoid the touristy places, and most places on the beach, since the food at these places isn’t as good.
 If you want a good view on the beach, go for a sunset after eating dinner at a place that has good food, rather than eating on the beach at a place with over-priced and lower quality food.

 I will say that none of the places below have paid me for these reviews.
 Not that I wouldn’t accept payment in the form of free food.
 I’d totally take that from any of these places, if any of them are reading this.
+These are all places that I eat at on a regular basis down here, and you’re not going to find any national chain restaurants.
+So if you’re looking for Applebee’s, you’ve come to the wrong place.

 Before I moved here, the most popular places I heard about were places that were on the water.
 A lot of people go to The Beach House, which is located on Bradenton Beach.
-I’ll admit that I usually take guests to The Beach House the first time they come down, just for the novelty of eating on the beach.
+I’ll admit that I used to take guests to The Beach House the first time they come down, just for the novelty of eating on the beach.
 They have a deck behind the restaurant, with a great view overlooking the water, and a beach on either side.
 However, the food isn’t that good, and you’re paying extra for the view.

-My favorite seafood place down here would be Starfish Co. (located at 123rd St Court West off Cortez).
-The food is much better, more reasonably priced, they have cheap bottles of beer, and you even get a view of the water.
+My favorite seafood place down here would be Starfish Co.
+(MUST TRY) (located at 123rd St Court West off Cortez).
+The food is much better, more reasonably priced, they have cheap bottles of beer, and you even get a view of the water on the docks.
 Starfish is located just before you cross over to the island, and is located on the water on the inlet.
 It’s cash only, so if you’re like me and never carry cash, you might want to stop by an ATM before you go.
 After you order your food at the counter, you can find a spot at one of the picnic tables on the dock overlooking the water.
 The place is pretty busy, so you’re probably going to be sharing a table with another group (unless you are the group), and you’re probably going to be waiting awhile for your food.
 I recommend getting the Stone Crab and corn chowder and a beer for your wait (they serve both immediately).
 To give an idea of the wait, I’ve gone during the busy season and have waited an hour in line, followed by an hour at the table for the food.
 It’s totally worth it.

 As far as the price comparison, here is an example.
 An order of crab cakes at The Beach House will cost you $25.99.
 A “hearty” order of crab cakes at Starfish Co. will cost you $13.99.
 And if you need more than my recommendation for the quality of the food, consider that Starfish was named one of the best seafood restaurants in the US by Travel and Leisure.